Beda Fomm (wargame): Background

 In late 1940 and early 1941, British successes in Tunisia and Libya against the Italian 10th Army during Operation Compass sent the Italians into a retreat along the Mediterranean coastal road.
 In order to stall the retreat, General Archibald Wavell sent a small British force racing through the desert around the Italians.
 On 5 February 1941, the task force set up a road block at Beda Fomm, hoping to stall the 150,000 Italian soldiers long enough for the rest of the British army to arrive and force a surrender.

 Description

 Beda Fomm is a two-player wargame where one player controls the British forces setting up an ambush, and the other controls the Italians trying to break through and escape.
 As a relatively simple game, it has a small 17" x 22" paper hex grid map, only 120 counters, and a short 4-page rulebook.

 Gameplay

-The game uses an alternating turn sequence, starting with the Italian player:
+The game starts with the Italians entering the map on the north edge of the map.
+Beda Fomm uses an alternating turn sequence, starting with the Italian player: